sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ## Use Cases

-1. There are products that can be used like Oracle RAC that would make things like H/A databases via a shared Block device possible which is something of interest.
+1. There are products such as Oracle RAC that can leverage this feature.
+Oracle RAC uses H/A database via a shared block device.
 2. Passive stand-by servers/volumes.

 ## Implementation